huiwang/codingame-scala-kit/README.md

 I love both CodinGame and Scala because they make programming fun.

 CodinGame is great and it would be better if I could
-- Code in my favorite IDE Intellij
 - Separate codes into packages and files
 - Reuse existing codes
+- Avoid tedious copy/paste
 - Unit test the behavior of my bot
-- Avoid tedious copy/paste
 - Control source code versions with Git
+- Stay in my favorite IDE [Intellij](https://www.jetbrains.com/idea/)

 This kit achieves the above goals through a source code Bundler which assembles source codes from different packages and files into a single one.
 Once we remove the constraint limiting us to code in just one file, we can organize our codes better and make them more reusable.